-Prince Charles warns virus may devastate students’ futures
+UK university students furious over virus restrictions

+The lockdowns come as more students headed back to campuses across the country, and some observers criticized the government’s decision to reopen universities despite forecasts that this would lead to virus outbreaks.
+The government defended the decision, saying it had put clear guidelines in place to protect students and staff.

+“Young people have paid a huge price in this crisis.
+I think it’s only fair to try to get them back,” Culture Secretary Oliver Dowden told the BBC’s Andrew Marr program.
-LONDON (AP) — Prince Charles has warned that up to 1 million young people in Britain may need “urgent help’’ to protect their futures from the ravages of the COVID-19 pandemic, as politicians debated whether to keep British university students from returning home for Christmas.

-The Prince of Wales said the social and economic crisis created by the coronavirus is reminiscent of the upheavals of the 1970s, when youth unemployment was one of the pressing issues facing British society.
+Meanwhile, Prince Charles, the heir to the throne, warned that up to 1 million young people may need “urgent help’’ to protect their futures from the ravages of the COVID-19 pandemic.
+The social and economic crisis created by the coronavirus is reminiscent of the upheavals of the 1970s, when youth unemployment was one of the most pressing issues facing British society, he said.

-“There has never been a time as uniquely challenging as the present, when the pandemic has left perhaps another million young people needing urgent help to protect their futures,’’ he wrote in the Sunday Telegraph.
+“There has never been a time as uniquely challenging as the present, when the pandemic has left perhaps another million young people needing urgent help to protect their futures,’’ the Prince of Wales wrote in the Sunday Telegraph.
 “The task ahead is unquestionably vast, but it is not insurmountable.”

-The comments came as the spread of COVID-19 accelerates across the U.K., prompting the government to impose new restrictions.
+The controversy is the latest to embroil Prime Minister Boris Johnson’s government as the spread of COVID-19 accelerates across the U.K. Johnson last week announced a 10 p.m. curfew on bars and restaurants throughout England, along with other restrictions on social interactions, but many health experts said the measures didn’t go far enough.

-Lawmakers and public health experts have criticized Prime Minister Boris Johnson’s Conservative government for problems with the national test-and-trace program that was supposed to help control the spread of the disease and reduce the need for limits on social interactions.
+Lawmakers and scientists have criticized Johnson’s Conservative government for problems with the national test-and-trace program that was supposed to help control the spread of the disease and reduce the need for limits on social interactions.

 Young people have been particularly hard hit by the pandemic, even though they are less likely to become seriously ill.
-The closure of schools during the spring coronavirus lockdown cancelled national achievement tests in Britain and threw university admissions into disarray.
+The closure of schools during the spring coronavirus lockdown canceled national achievement tests in Britain and threw university admissions into disarray.
 First-year students have had to forego social events seen as a rite of passage at the start of their college careers, and the job prospects for graduates look bleak as unemployment rises.

-Now many university students in Britain — who have just begun returning to campus after the summer holidays — are facing increased restrictions amid COVID-19 outbreaks in residence halls.
-Thousands are self-isolating at dormitories in Glasgow, Manchester and Edinburgh.

-In Manchester, students are chafing at a lockdown they say was imposed without warning.
-One group taped “HMP MMU” to a window, suggesting the dormitory had become Her Majesty’s Prison at Manchester Metropolitan University.

-Dominic Waddell, 21, a first-year filmmaking student, said some students weren’t even sent emails telling them about the new lockdown.

-“There was a security guard that then just arrived at the gate of our accommodation and he wasn’t letting anybody leave, not really explaining what was going on,” Waddell told the Press Association.
-“They’re saying the safety and wellbeing of our students and staff and the local community is our top priority, but it doesn’t really seem like that if they haven’t allowed us time to prepare for this.”

-With health experts saying that virus outbreaks at universities were entirely foreseeable, the debate has begun over whether students will be allowed to return home for Christmas.
+Now many university students are facing increased restrictions amid clusters of COVID-19 cases on campuses that have already reopened.
+With health experts saying the university outbreaks were entirely foreseeable, the debate has begun over whether students will be allowed to return home for Christmas.

-The opposition Labour Party urged the government on Sunday to promise that students will be permitted to go home for the holidays.
+The opposition Labour Party urged the government on Sunday to promise that students would be permitted to go home for the holidays.
 David Lammy, a leading Labour lawmaker, told the BBC the government must improve the country’s virus testing system to make sure this is possible.

 “We want young people home with their families at Christmastime, and they need the testing to make sure that that can happen,” he said.
 “By Christmas, we would have had the coronavirus for nine months.
 That we couldn’t get a test, track and trace system in place by then has got to be described as pathetic.’’